Are you worried about autistic-like behaviours because your child

 - do not necessarily mean your child has autism?

 - are all human behaviours and responses, that can be seen in most people?

 - can often change, when we understand what is really going on to create these difficulties?

 Autistic-like Behaviours – Developmental Delay – Regulatory Issues

 Autism diagnoses continue to rise, – and there is much confusion as to why this might be.
-Before considering a formal diagnostic process many parents are therefore looking for someone with a therapeutic developmental outlook to help them explore, what is really going on to create their child’s difficulties, and to help them to find the most effective solutions.
+Before considering a formal diagnostic process many parents are therefore looking for someone with a therapeutic developmental outlook to help them explore, what is really going on to create their child’s difficulties, and to help them find the most effective solutions.

 The Need for Rewarding Interactions